kengneruphine/pythonruphine/README.md

 # pythonruphine
-Exercises used ot learn the Python programming language
+Exercises used to learn the Python programming language